hanabi/hanabi.github.io/variant-specific/Pink.md

   * Thus, Bob knows that the point of Alice's clue was a *Fix Clue* to stop him from playing the pink card.
 The 3 on his chop could be any 3 in the game.
 Furthermore, Bob knows that *Pink Promise* applies to this *Fix Clue* and that his pink card should be a pink 3.
 * As an exception, *Pink Fix Promise* does **not** apply when the *Fix Clue* is a number 2 clue or a number 5 clue and the newly introduced card was on chop.
 An example of this can be found in the previous section, "Pink Fix Clues (on 1's)".
 (In this example, Bob's pink card is not necessarily a pink 5; it can be any pink card in the game.)

+### Remaining 1's After All the 1's Have Been Played

+* Often times, in the beginning of the game, a player will receives a number 1 clue that touches a bunch of 1's.
+In these situations, they will play them all from oldest to newest.
+* If all of the 1's have been successfully played on the stacks and a player still has 1's remaining in their hand, they should mark them as useful pink cards and hold on to them for later.
+  * In other words, they should **not** assume that that they have the next playable pink card (e.g. pink 2).

 ### Pink Choice Tempo Clue